Skip to content

 Convergence Options

 Iterative tools expose --max-iter and convergence tolerance options.
-When using adaptive search:
+When a fixed signal cap is hard to choose, use adaptive L.

 credtools pipeline loci_list.txt results \